The System of National Conscription of France, 1873-1914

 *See additional allotments of subdivisions to these army corps regions below.

-To face the looming threat of a united Germany, a Corps de Coverture ("Covering Corps") was created to provide a readily-available force in the event of invasion.
-This force was constituted from the 4th Battalion of each regiment based in the army corps regions that faced the eastern frontier, along the Belgium-German (Alsace-Lorraine)-Swiss broder.
+To face the looming threat of a united Germany, a Corps de Coverture ("Covering Corps"), a sort of screening force, was created to provide a readily-available force in the event of invasion.
+This force was constituted from the 4th Battalion of each regiment based in the army corps regions that faced the eastern frontier, along the Belgium-German (Alsace-Lorraine)-Swiss border.
 From north to south, these were the 2nd, 6th, 20th, 21st and 7th army corps.
 While all other metropolitan regiments had their 4th Battalions phased out from 1902-1907, the regiments in these regions were required to maintain a higher number of men under arms in peace time than those of the "interior" regions.
 For example, the size of an infantry company in an interior region in peace-time was 140 men while that of a "covering" region was 200.
 Likewise with a company field artillery (120 men compared to 160) and engineers (120 compared to 160).

 These 4th Battalions were initially detached from their regiments and assigned to the fortified zones, where they substituted for the regional regiments and were integrated into the new divisions making up part of the army corps.
 On March 19, 1913, these battalions are regrouped into 10 regiments (numbered 164-173) which were detached from the army corps.
 Upon mobilization, the active corps were composed of three battalions (of 4 companies each), thanks to the call up of reservists, and the effectives of the regiment went from 1,800 or 2,500 to 3,400 men.
 Additionally, in each region subdivision of the border regions (6th, 7th, 20th and 21st Army Corps and the 4th division of the 2nd Corps), a territorial regiment was mobilized as a covering force.